Platylesches tina

 Platylesches tina, the small hopper, is a butterfly of the family Hesperiidae.
 It is found in Uganda, western Kenya, Malawi, Zambia, Zimbabwe, Namibia (Caprivi) and the Transvaal.
 The habitat consists of well-wooded savanna and riverine vegetation.

 The wingspan is 25–29 mm.
-These skippers are brown with light white spots in the middle of both forewings and hindwings.
-The underside of the wings are a light blue.
 The flight period is from September to October and January to April, with two broods.
 Adults mud-puddle, feed from bird droppings and have been recorded feeding from the flowers of trees.

-The larvae feed on the young foliage of Parinari curatellifolia.
-They are leaf green with a brown head.
-The larvae create leaf shelters by taking a whole leaf and folding it in two up the mid-rib, fixing the edges together with closely spaced silk strands.